 Right across the street from Atlanta Breakfast Club you will find the Georgia Aquarium less than a 2-minute walk.
 It is actually the largest aquarium in the world.
 A visit here will both entertain you and educate you on the animals in the exhibits as well as offering touch tanks.

 From whale sharks, sea lions, manta rays, penguins, dolphins, beluga whales, whale sharks, alligators, sharks, and more you will be able to view the over 10 million gallons of fresh and saltwater tanks inside the aquarium.

 Stop 3: National Center for Civil and Human Rights

 The National Center for Civil and Human rights is an important museum to visit to understand how the Civil Rights Movement started, in the birthplace of Dr. Martin Luther King Jr, and how it connects to human rights challenges today.

 The centers exhibits aim to explain Civil Rights, human rights through exhibits that are informative and interactive.
-You can hear the Freedom Riders, learn about non-violet protests, and more during the 90 minute visit.
+You can hear the Freedom Riders, learn about non-violent protests, and more during the 90 minute visit.
 The museum is open Thursdays, Friday and Sunday from 12 pm to 5 pm and on Saturdays from 10 am to 5 pm.
 Tickets are $16.